ronaldoussoren/pyobjc/docs/apinotes/ScriptingBridge.rst

 -----------

-The Objective-C documentation for the scripting bridge frameworks focusses on static tools for creating proxy classes for scriptable applications.
+The Objective-C documentation for the scripting bridge frameworks focuses on static tools for creating proxy classes for scriptable applications.
 This is in general not needed when you're programming in Python.